 DESTINATION UNKNOWN-Little Richard Roddy signals for a left turn from his giant turtle at the Philadelphia, Pa., Zoo.
 But Arlene Goldstein seems to be riding hers sidesaddle and may wind up elsewhere.
-The amphibians tip the scales at 250 pounds each.
+The amphibians tip the scales at 250 pounds each

-G.C.
-ROSENTHAL, RETIRING FROM HUMBLE AFTER 30 YEARS SERVICE, HONORED AT PARTY

-G. C. Rosenthal, who retires; All employees of the North by a talk by W. P. Guinn, supmight not be an indication that you should rush, down to see your doctor - it is probably one of your neighbors who is a member of the newly formed
+G. C. ROSENTHAL, RETIRING FROM HUMBLE AFTER 30 YEARS SERVICE, HONORED AT PARTY buzzing in your ear might not be an indication that you should rush down to see your doctor - it is probably one of your neighbors who is a member of the newly formed

-District of Humble Pipeline lies, friends of Mr. Rosenthal Company on July 8, after 30 from other districts and comyears of continuous service, was pany officials from Houston honored at a party on the were invited to the party and lawn of the office buildings in more than 250 were present.
+Company on July 8, after 30 from other districts and comyears of continuous service, was pany officials from Houston honored at a party on the were invited to the party and lawn of the office buildings in more than 250 were present.
 Humbletown on Saturday night.

-The program was highlighted ing up and testing one of his miniature motors prior to placing it in a new model airplane.
+The program was highlighted